-The Hutchinson Institute for Cancer Outcomes Research (HICOR) is pleased to release its fourth Community Cancer Care in Washington State: Quality and Cost Report for 2021.
+The Hutchinson Institute for Cancer Outcomes Research (HICOR) is pleased to release its fourth Community Cancer Care in Washington State: Quality and Cost Report for 2023.
 The new report provides updated findings for cost and quality metrics that we have reported since 2018.
-The metrics cross the spectrum of cancer care, from initial treatment to post-treatment surveillance to end of life care.
-The report was generated from a database that combines cancer registry and health insurance claims data for Washington state residents who have been diagnosed with cancer between 2015 and 2021.
+The metrics cross the spectrum of cancer care, from initial treatment to post-treatment surveillance to end-of-life care.
+The report was generated from a database that combines cancer registry and health insurance claims data for Washington state residents who have been diagnosed with cancer between 2017 and 2019.

 In this report, we are excited to introduce several new metrics that focus on precision oncology and timeliness of care.
-The precision oncology metrics include tests that help doctors select treatments based on the genetic composition of the patient and their cancers.
+The precision oncology metrics include tests that help physicians select treatments based on the genetic composition of the patient and their cancers.
 In addition to being recommended by our stakeholders, the precision oncology metrics listed in this report are included in national cancer guidelines.
-The timeliness of care metric measures the period between when the patient first saw their oncologist and when treatment was started.
-As the first step in metric development, the new measures are reported at the state-level to allow for community feedback before they are reported at a more granular level.
+The timeliness-of-care metric measures the period between when the patient first visited their oncology clinic and when treatment was started.
+As the first step in metric development, the new measures are reported at the state level to allow for community feedback before they are reported at a more granular level.